 Increased Section 179 Expense Limits

 Section 179 allows you to deduct the cost of qualified business equipment in the year you place it into service, instead of depreciating it over several years.
-For both 2010 and 2011, the Act increases the amount you can claim as a Section 179 deduction to $500,000, (from $250,000) with a phaseout that starts if your purchases for the year are more than $2 million.
+For both 2010 and 2011, and later extended through 2014, the Act increases the amount you can claim as a Section 179 deduction to $500,000, (from $250,000) with a phaseout that starts if your purchases for the year are more than $2 million.

 The definition of expenses that could potentially qualify for Section 179 treatment has been expanded to include leasehold improvements and improvements to restaurant and retail property.
 Although you can still deduct up to a $500,000 for such items as computers and machinery, the maximum you can expense for the newer categories is limited to $250,000.